Century III Mall: Anchors

-At its peak throughout the 1980s, Century III Mall boasted over 200 stores, services, and eateries, which at the time, was the largest enclosed shopping center in the Pittsburgh area by store count.
+At its peak throughout the 1980s, Century III Mall boasted over 200 stores, services, and eateries, which at the time, was the largest enclosed shopping center in the Pittsburgh tri-state area by store count.
 Simon Property Group acquired the mall when it merged with the DeBartolo Corporation in 1996.
 Shortly thereafter, the mall underwent an $8 million face-lift, which included the addition of skylights in the mall's common areas and the removal of the sunken-stage site at the center court, which was completed by 1997.